Introduction to Functional Dependency in DBMS

 1. Multivalued Functional Dependency in DBMS

-Multivalued Functional Dependency takes place in the conditions when there is more than one independent attribute with multiple values in the same table.
+Multivalued Functional Dependency occurs when there is more than one independent attribute with multiple values in the same table.
 The Multivalued Dependency case is a complete limitation between two sets of attributes in the relationship of Functional Dependency.
-It requires that certain row values can be present as a functional dependency connection.
+Specific row values must be present as a functional dependency connection.
 This can be represented as,

 X → Y